SAFE-Stack/SAFE-Stack.github.io/index.md

 #### Elmish
 > Elmish implements core abstractions that can be used to build Fable applications following the “model view update” style of architecture, as made famous by Elm.

+Together, these components provide the capability to write entire applications, from data access through to client-side UIs entirely in F# in a performant, type-safe manner.

 ### Why SAFE?
 The SAFE stack provides developers who are already enjoying the benefits with functional programming, and in particular F#, with a flexible stack that provides complete end-to-end solutions for your web-enabled applications using popular and widely-used technologies.

 For those developers who are not familiar with functional programming, or are .NET developers who have not taken the leap to F#, SAFE provides a coherent stack that will get you up and running as quickly as possible whilst leaving you safe in the knowledge that there's a community out there that can support you whilst you upskill.

 ### A flexible stack to suit your needs
 Whilst the SAFE stacks recommends a number of specific technologies for you to use, it does not lock you in to any of them.
+Indeed, the goal of the SAFE stack is simply to provide a basic template of core technologies which take advantage of the benefits that F# provides as widely as possible within your stack.

 #### A Pluggable Stack